Full Davis Training

 Training Cost Overview

-The total cost of the 2017-2018 training in South Africa is R 165,700.
-The first-year required local professional membership of R 4,000 for Davis Dyslexia Association Africa is included in the above total, but the $350 mandatory International annual licensing fee is also due at the end of the training.
+The total cost of the 2017-2018 training in South Africa was R 165,700, and we aim to keep the cost similar for the 2019-2020 cohort.
+The first-year required local annual professional membership of R 4,000 for Davis Dyslexia Association Africa is included in the above total, but the $350 mandatory International annual licensing fee is also due at the end of the training.
 The above two amounts (R4,000 and $350) are the only ongoing fixed licensing costs for Davis Facilitators after licensing, apart from a R1,700 reading fee for case studies submitted for at least the first two years after licensing (until 25 programmes have been provided without any complaints or concerns).

 The Davis Facilitator Licensing Program is a professional training program requiring approximately 240 hours of course work and 180 hours of field work.
 It culminates in a License Agreement which qualifies and entitles a person to use the Davis® trademarks to advertise, market and sell Davis Dyslexia Correction, Davis Attention Mastery, or Davis Math Mastery Programs.

 The primary benefits are: